ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/rpi/docker.md

 Now try the build with the `--platform` flag to set the architecture to 32-bit Arm.

-On the Arm server run the commands:
+On the Arm server run the commands shown below.
+Again, substitute your Docker Hub user name for `username`:

 ```console
 docker build --platform linux/arm/v7 -t username/hello .